Rolv-Arild/Necto/README.md

 These bots are trained with [Deep Reinforcement Learning](https://wiki.pathmind.com/deep-reinforcement-learning), a type of Machine Learning.
 We have several games playing at super speeds behind the scenes while the data is collected and learned from.
+We ingest these games using a custom built distributed learning system.

 We define rewards that the bot tries to achieve.
 Over time, behavior that leads to more reward gets reinforced, which leads to better Rocket League play.